 Residence Hall Floors: Extended Family

-For traditional residence halls, Messiah University needed to reduce the number of students living on the same floor.
-Each traditional residence hall floor is now considered an “extended family” of sorts with whom residents will share much of their out-of-class campus time in proximity with one another.
-The ideal is that this “extended family” will be an insulated unit with reduced risk for exposure to the COVID-19 virus.
-For the first two weeks of the fall semester, protective cloth masks must be worn while in the common areas of a floor (e.g., hallways, lounges, bathrooms as appropriate) or in the building (e.g., hallways, stairwells, laundry rooms).
-If the campus remains COVID-19 free after this two-week period, masks do not have to be worn by “extended family” residents while on their respective floor.
+For traditional residence halls, Messiah University reduced the number of students living on the same floor.
+Each traditional residence hall floor is considered an “extended family” of sorts with whom residents share much of their out-of-class campus time in proximity with one another.
+The idea is that this “extended family” is an insulated unit with reduced risk for exposure to the COVID-19 virus.
+For the first two weeks of the semester, protective cloth masks must be worn while in the common areas of a floor (e.g., hallways, lounges, bathrooms as appropriate) or in the building (e.g., hallways, stairwells, laundry rooms).
+If the campus remains COVID-19 free after this two-week period, the requirement of wearing masks on floors will be reevaluated.
 Except for when in their own room with roommates, students must continue to practice social distancing on their floor communities and wear a protective cloth mask if this distancing cannot be maintained.